pinkeshroy/react-pwa/README.md

 2. Upload Your Logo: Select and upload your original high-resolution logo file.
 3. Specify Icon Requirements: Choose the sizes and formats that you need for your app's manifest.
 Typical sizes include 192x192 for Android devices and 512x512 for splash screens and app launch icons.
 4. Download the Converted Files: Once the conversion is complete, download the generated favicon files.
-5. Integrate into Your Project: Place the downloaded icons in the appropriate directory (usually within the public/ folder for most web projects) and reference them in your manifest.json.
+5. Integrate into Your Project: Place the downloaded icons in the appropriate directory (usually within the public/ folder for most web projects) and reference them in your _manifest.json_.